Email

 ' ...
 The interaction of Bartok’s music with Venables’s, and of recorded spoken text, both the excerpts and bits of the actual coaching with Botta ... the clarity of the time shifts in the stories, and the control and balancing of density of textures, is always engaging and interesting, but the unfolding of aspects of one person’s life and how it and he then go on to impact other lives in various ways is completely compelling and very moving.
 It was impressive in its conception and its masterly realization, and completely satisfying as a total experience.'

 Rudolph was kind and good natured and very generous in his judgments - generous to a fault, in my case.
 He said that I could become a violin teacher myself.
-This was wrong, without a doubt.
+This was mistaken, without a doubt.
 I practised hard - for hours every day, for most days of the week and I'd practised hard for my previous teachers - but I'd simply not been learning the violin for long enough and my aptitude wasn't good enough.
-No matter how many hours a day I practised in the future, I could never have been good enough to teach the violin.
+No matter how many hours a day I practised, I could never have been good enough to teach the violin.

 I didn't begin learning the violin when I was five years old or fifteen years old but in my thirties.
 I switched to the violin from the cello, but I only began learning the cello when I was 17.
 I didn't have very many lessons.
 When I did have lessons, I practised but in all the years I didn't have lessons, I did hardly any proper practice.

-I was lucky too in the works I played in the very small cello section of the school orchestra, including public concerts, including Mozart's Linz symphony and Beethoven's Symphony 1.
+I was lucky too in the works I played in the very small cello section of the school orchestra, which gave me my first experience of playing in public concerts.
+The concerts included Mozart's Linz symphony and Beethoven's Symphony No. 1, each, in its way, enthralling.
 The music teacher who conducted the orchestra was someone with musical values.
 He didn't teach me music.
 I'd given up music as soon as I could, at the age of 12.
 I didn't have much aptitude for the subject.

 The cello travelled down to London with me - I lived there for just over four years.
 The cello accompanied me when I was homeless.
 The landlord was breaking his mortgage agreement by letting his house out.
 The tenants didn't know that but one day, we did find out and soon after, I went to the county court with another tenant to see if we could influence the decision to evict us.
 Of course, we couldn't.
 The tenant who went with me said, 'So far as the court is concerned, we can sleep in the park, then?'
 I forget the exact words of the judge but he made it clear that that was fine by him.